Spu7Nix/SPWN-language/README.md

 ## Installing - How To Install

-You can either use the installers for your operating system, or build SPWN frmo the source.
+You can either use the installers for your operating system, or build SPWN from the source.
 Please note that building from source will give you access to newer features and bug fixes, but may be unstable.

 ###### Windows
 1. Download the .msi file from the [latest release](https://github.com/Spu7Nix/SPWN-language/releases).